jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ### grep

   The ```grep``` command is a powerful pattern matching and searching tool for the shell.
-Originally a feature of the ``ed`` line editor program - it stood for g/re/p--global regualr expression print.
+Originally a feature of the ``ed`` line editor program - it stood for g/re/p--global regular expression print.
 A grep command will search inside of a given text file or directory looking for lines of text that match the pattern you give it.
 You can use shell meta-characters from above or literal text strings as the searching parameters.
-There are even more advanced search patterns called *regular expression* which is almmost a programming language in itself that allows for complex text queries.
+There are even more advanced search patterns called *regular expression* which is almost a programming language in itself that allows for complex text queries.
 We will not cover *regular expression* in depth in this book but talk about it as it relates to helping us complete our jobs.

   The grep command [^69] has many options to modify the returned output.
 Some of the more common ones are listed here [^70]: